 WHAT IS PATIENT AND PUBLIC INVOLVEMENT IN RESEARCH?

-Patient and public involvement (PPI) in research is an active partnership between patients/public and researchers in the research process.
+Patient and public involvement (PPI) in research is an active partnership between patients or members of the public and researchers.
+We work together to make sure the research we do is relevant and useful to the community we serve.
 It is not simply people taking part in research studies.

 WHY IS IT IMPORTANT?

 PPI contributors can make a difference to health research by: